joelgraff/presentations/engineering_opensourced/md/topics/have_your_cake_and_eat_it_too.md

 <li class="fragment  " data-notes=" ">No one can charge you to use it</li>
 <li class="fragment  " data-notes=" ">You can share it as you see fit</li>
 </ul>

 +++

+@div[left-50]
+CopyRight license:
+ - Protects the author
+ - Do not modify
+ - Do not copy
+ - Do not Distribute
+@divend

+@div[right-50]
+CopyLeft license (GPL)
+ - Protects the user
+ - Free to modify
+ - Free to copy
+ - Free to distribute
+@divend

++++